Centre-Sud: Early history

 During the era of New France, when the city was fortified, the populated area east of the walls came to be known as Faubourg Québec, a name that would live on as Faubourg à m'lasse.

 In 1782, the Molson family settled the area, purchasing a small brasserie from Irishman Thomas Loyd, which eventually developed into the brewery of the same name.

-Following the Lower Canada Rebellion, several patriots were hanged at the Pied-du-Courant Prison, a prison by the water.
+Following the Lower Canada Rebellion, several Patriotes were hanged at the Pied-du-Courant Prison, a prison by the water.
 It ceased to be a prison in 1912, and the historic building was acquired by the SAQ in 1921, serving as its head office for a time.

 Construction of the Jacques Cartier Bridge began in 1925, and was opened to traffic on May 14, 1930, becoming a prominent landmark in the neighbourhood.

 A large section of the neighbourhood known as Faubourg à m'lasse was torn down in 1963 to build the Maison Radio-Canada.